 The same goes for toy guns, snow globes, something called a Pump Action Marshmallow Raider, throwing stars, baseball bats, nunchucks, power tools, wooden paddles that a passenger might try to spank the pilot with, and random objects like reading glasses that people forget to grab off the TSA X-Ray conveyor belt.
 Fierro and her crew pick it all up from Texas airports throughout the year and dump it in huge bins for sorting.

 Regulars come in to the store all the time, many of them looking for weird electronics from the 80s.
 You see, the store is also a graveyard for outdated office equipment that state agencies want to get rid of.
-In a room located past a dozen bins of pocket knives, there’s a warehouse of cheap office chairs and electronics people will never use, like a precursor to modern day smartphones called the Text Telephone Minicom IV.
+In a room located past a dozen bins of pocket knives, there’s a warehouse of cheap office chairs and electronics people will never use, like a precursor to modern day smartphones called the Text Telephone.

 A man who identified himself to FPH as Smithy had picked the Text Telephone up last week, and he said that he comes to the Surplus Store often to check out the deals.
-The store is always a good place to pick up a belt or shoes, Smithy said, or even a throwing star that he can use to chunk at old beer cans behind his house.
+The store is always a good place to pick up a belt or shoes, Smith said, or even a throwing star that he can use to chunk at old beer cans behind his house.
 Also there’s always the oft-overlooked romantic allure that the store’s secondhand atmosphere offers.